dfunani/software_design/README.md

 4. Strive for loosely coupled designs for objects that interact.
 5. Classes should be open for extension, but closed for modification.
 6. Dependency Inversion Principle: Depend upon abstractions.
 Not upon concrete implementations.
+7. Least Knowledge: Talk only to your immediate friends.
+8. Hollywood Principle: Don't call us, we will call you.
+9. A class should only one reason to change.
+Single responsibility.

 ## Design Patterns